 We work with Proforest to assess our suppliers and map our sugar supply chain.
 So far, we have mapped the supply chain back to the sugar mills and their supply bases across a wide number of countries/regions, including Brazil, Mexico, India, Australia, Thailand, the Philippines, China and Central America.
 The assessment process includes exploratory and full site visits and analysis of traceability and employment data.
 Findings inform the development of strategies for mills to improve practices, implement changes and roll out appropriate training across their supply bases.

-To hold our suppliers and ourselves accountable as well as driving industry-wide transparency, we have published the list of our sugar Tier 1 suppliers (pdf, 0.3Mb) and the list of the mills in our supply chain (pdf, 0.4Mb), along with the country of origin.
+To hold our suppliers and ourselves accountable as well as driving industry-wide transparency, we have published the list of our sugar Tier 1 suppliers and mills in our supply chain (pdf, 0.4Mb), along with the country of origin.

 In 2018, KnowTheChain published a report (pdf, 0.5Mb) naming Nestlé as one of the five top-scoring companies in its survey in addressing forced labor in sugarcane supply chains.
 As well as noting our progress, the report also noted that we were one of few companies to outline the steps we and our suppliers had taken to address any allegations of forced labor.

 Committing to no deforestation

 In 2010, we made a ‘deforestation-free’ commitment for our supply chains, stating that all of our products, globally, will not be associated with deforestation by 2020.
 For the last 10 years, we have been using a combination of tools, including supply chain mapping, certification and on-the-ground verification, to ensure that the sugar that we buy is not linked to deforestation.
 As of March 2020, 85% of the sugar that we buy was verified deforestation-free (pdf, 200 Kb).
 We will continue to work with smallholder farmers and large suppliers alike to close the gap.

 We are developing and sharing tools to enable smallholder farmers to avoid deforestation and the loss of natural vegetation and finding ways to help them manage water consumption.
 The remediation activities are implemented in conjunction with a network of local delivery partners in specific countries who can bring additional local knowledge to the process.